Samsung Galaxy Fold release date, news and features

 The Samsung Galaxy Fold has been officially unveiled on stage at Samsung' s Unpacked 2019 launch event.

-It's the first foldable phone from the firm and today we got our first proper look at the device after a sneak peak was given to us during Samsung's Developer Conference towards the end of 2018.
+It's the first foldable phone from the firm and today we got our first proper look at the device after a preview was given to us during Samsung's Developer Conference towards the end of 2018.

-On the front of the Galaxy Fold there is a 4.6-inch display, but open the phone up and you'll find a 7.3-inch Infinity Flex display which transforms the phone into a tablet.
+Brace yourself though, as Samsung has made it clear that the Galaxy Fold is a premium device, and it certainly has the price tag to back up that claim.

-The Galaxy Fold will be available in four colors, silver, black, green and blue.
-Depending on the color you choose, you can also personalize the hinge as well.
+This isn't a device for everyone - you'll really need to be committed to owning the next generation of device if you opt for the Fold.

 Cut to the chase